 What the chuff is channelling?

 When water is introduced to the puck of coffee in the basket, and pressure starts to build up, this pressured water will naturally look for a channel, a path of lesser resistance.
 Where the water does this, you have uneven extraction.
-This means that regardless of flow time and ratio, the shot can taste wrong.
+This indicates that regardless of flow time and ratio, the shot can taste wrong.

 I wanted to write this article due to the reality that I’ve suddenly come to realise that I’ve previously underestimated the impact of channelling, and I think the vast majority of people who own an espresso machine probably do too.